SmarDex-Ecosystem/spro-contracts/test/fuzzing/INVARIANT.md

 	Balance(credit) = previous + loanTerms.creditAmount
     Balance(collateral) = previous
 - Not possible to accept a loan after the start date:	startTimestamp > block.timestamp
-- The proposal amount is lent at 100% or is at least >= the minimum
+- The proposal amount is at least >= the minimum
+- The rest in the proposal must be greater than the proposal minAmount

 ## Loans
 - The amount of collateral in the proposal should be >= of the required amount from loans